No matter which country you live in, tax impersonation scams all follow the same script.

 As mentioned above, in the U.S., tax impersonation scams are quickly migrating from the IRS to the SSA.
 By mid-2019, the Federal Trade Commission (FTC) received almost 73,000 complaints from Social Security cardholders regarding Social Security impostors.
 Their reported losses totaled $16.94 million.
 Those 73,000 complaints compare with just 39,119 in all of 2018 year.
 And a mere 3,065 in 2017.
 As a result of the growth in Social Security scams, the SSA has launched a dedicated online form for the public to file reports.

-One particularly tragic case that proves that involves a Chicago nurse whose husband was suffering from cancer was suckered into a Social Security scam through a robocall.
-The scammer, who it later transpired was calling from India, told her that her Social Security number was being used by another party for illegal purposes.
+One particularly tragic case involved a Chicago nurse whose husband was suffering from cancer was suckered into a Social Security scam through a robocall.
+The scammer, who was calling from an Indian call center, told her that her Social Security number was being used by another party for illegal purposes.
 To protect the rest of her savings — which amounted to almost $340,000 — he instructed her to transfer them to a new Social Security account.
 Of course, the bank account numbers the scammer gave her — one of which was in a Panamanian bank — belonged to his outfit, not the SSA.
 The FBI and New York Police Department assisted her in recovering a mere 8% of her losses.

 Taxpayers in Every Country Can Be Hit

 For the record, the IRS will never call any taxpayer to demand payment of back taxes.
 They will only contact you by mail.
-All phone calls you get are, by definition, tax impersonation scams.
+Therefore, all such phone calls you get are, by definition, tax impersonation scams.

 If you think you’ve been the victim of a tax impersonation scam, contact the fund recovery experts at MyChargeBack.